 - Baccalaureate IB: No specific subjects required.

-Students who expect to achieve a higher tariff score may also be interested in our BSc(Hons) Product Design Technology course.
+If you think you'll achieve a higher tariff score, you may be interested in our BSc(Hons) Product Design Technology course.

 UWE Bristol's International College